Menu

 We proudly represent veterans from all walks of life in VA claim appeals.
 Get in touch with our team to speak with an expert veteran disability claims attorney about how we can help.

-Understanding VA Disability Rating for Cancer in Remission: What You Need to Know
+Understanding VA Disability Rating For Cancer In Remission: What You Need To Know

-If you’re a veteran dealing with cancer, figuring out how the VA rates your condition can be tricky, especially if your cancer is now in remission.
+If you’re a veteran dealing with cancer, figuring out how the VA rates your physical condition can be tricky, especially if your cancer is now in remission.
 During active treatment, you’ll likely receive a 100% disability rating.
 This typically continues for six months after remission.

 After that, the VA evaluates any lasting effects of the cancer and its treatment to determine your permanent rating.
 Things like chemotherapy side effects or urinary issues can affect your rating.
 Knowing this process is crucial to ensure you get the right compensation for your service-related cancer.